 Study of the phases a system project using current design tools and techniques.
 Includes an introduction and overview of several development methodologies with in depth study of one development methodology.
 Lab fee \$12.
-Prerequisites: CIS 1033 or CIS 1144.
+Prerequisite: CIS 1144.

 CIS 2253 Web Engineering and Development - 3 hours (Fall)